Finally, I’m off to college.

 Before proceeding, please check out the BBC interview with my younger brother and I (in Arabic about teenagers). http://www.bbc.com/arabic/media-41984822 The BBC English station created their own version https://www.youtube.com/watch?v=hPfZj1IUuuU

 I have always been a super achiever, respected by colleagues, and commended by teachers.
 In addition to my academic achievements, I am a recognized young entrepreneur who started his first company at age 14.
-I was nominated for the Arabian Business StartUp Awards.
+I was nominated for the Arabian Business StartUp Award.
 I served as a mentor for the MIT Launch Club, I established the entrepreneurship club at school, I held a workshop on entrepreneurship for teens at the Ruwwad Social Empowerment Organization, and I succeeded in securing funding for my startup.
-Several organizations wrote about me: http://amer.yaghi.net/gallery.html
+Not bragging, but simply stating a fact, I was featured in numerous publications including Forbes, Arabian Business, EntrepreneureME, Endeavor, and many others. http://amer.yaghi.net/gallery.html

-I am now a freshman at UCSD majoring in Biomedical Engineering.
-I am already a busy bee: I have been selected as “Student Innovation Ambassador”, in addition to several other activities which I will tell you about soon.
+I am majoring in Biomedical Engineering at UCSD.
+I am already a busy bee: I have been selected as “Student Innovation Ambassador“, in addition to several other activities which I will tell you about soon.
+I am a proud active member of the Dr. Xu Research Group, http://xugroup.eng.ucsd.edu

 I’m the CEO and Co-founder of AidMaid, and one of the world’s youngest entrepreneurs.
 I established my first venture, Chillax, at the age of 14 with my then 13-year old brother, Mohamed Yaghi.

-Frankly, I’m very different from the average teenager; even though I’m among the smartest in school, that was never enough for me.
-I’m always searching for ways to embark on challenges which would challenge my abilities and push them beyond the limits.
+Frankly, I was very different from the average teenager; even though I was among the smartest in school, that was never enough for me.
+I was always searching for ways to embark on challenges which would challenge my abilities and push them beyond the limits.

 My interests include: technology, tennis, reading, innovation, swimming, science, entrepreneurship, leading people and a bunch of other things that most teenagers aren’t interested in.

-Oh, I’m on a mission to normalize the use of blockchain (which was introduced to me by my mentor and father).
+Oh, I’m on a mission to normalize the use of blockchain (which was introduced to me by my mentor and father, Dr. Husam).
 I have pitched blockchain solutions to Jordan’s Ministry of Education, Zain Telecom, and soon to Central Bank of Jordan who has expressed initial interest.
 Stay tuned for success stories soon.